-Villarreal Fine Jewelers believes that giving back to the community is important.
-Below are a few of the non-profit organizations we proudly help to support.
+"We live here, we give here" - Villarreal Diamonds and Fine Jewelers believes that philanthropy is both important and necessary for our community.
+Below are a few of the non-profit organizations we proudly support.

 Seeking high standards inspired by encouraging teachers who stand as role models, planting the seeds for a love of learning.
 As well as offering a challenging, disciplined academic program to prepare our young people for future educational endeavors and for the demands of adult life and society.
 We strive to provide rich, nourishing experiences which enable our young people to discover their individual giftedness and which lay the foundation for their development as future leaders.